p1ngul1n0/hacktoria-ctf/README.md

 #### Step 1 📹
 We have a chilling video 😬, a girl in a white dress crossing the hall in the dark

-The video don't have any audio and upon watching it, we can't see any readable text, but we can see it metadata ☺️.
+The video don't have any audio and upon watching it, we can't see any readable text, but we can see its metadata ☺️.

 Using Metadata2go we can upload it and view all metadata.